 It's normal for siblings to fight, but it can really take a toll on parents when it seems all their kids do is bicker, bicker, bicker.
 One way to encourage kids to bond is to engage them in a craft activity like these kindness tokens.
 Working on this project focuses their attention on a positive message.

 Remember our family kindness resolutions for the new year?
 I keep reminding the kids about our resolutions to be kind to each other, but I thought some additional reinforcement would come in handy, so we spent an afternoon after school making kindness tokens.

-For a while now, I've been wanting to try making DIY Shrinky Dinks out of plastic headed towards the recycling bin.
+Since making the shrink plastic shell garland, I've been wanting to try making DIY Shrinky Dinks out of plastic headed towards the recycling bin.
 I had heard you could shrink #6 plastics in the oven in the same manner as a store bought Shrinky Dink kit.
-This seemed like the perfect opportunity to combine craftiness, family togetherness and continue on my quest for more meaningful time after school.
-(Perhaps that will be the subject of a future post!)
-(This post contains affiliate links.)

 What you need: